excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 🔒 Your data is encrypted

-The [backend](https://github.com/excalidraw/excalidraw-json) support for storing data was implemted by [lipis](https://github.com/lipis) and the client [support for encrypting](https://github.com/excalidraw/excalidraw/pull/642) the data before submiting was done by [vjeux](https://github.com/vjeux).
+The [backend](https://github.com/excalidraw/excalidraw-json) support for storing data was implemented by [lipis](https://github.com/lipis) and the client [support for encrypting](https://github.com/excalidraw/excalidraw/pull/642) the data before submitting was done by [vjeux](https://github.com/vjeux).
 Read more on how we are doing it in [end to end encryption](/end-to-end-encryption/) article.

 ### 📚 Library